pragyachat12/QuarterCast/README.md

 ## Method overview

-1. **Universe**: 112 S&P 500 companies, sector-stratified (proportional to
+1. **Universe**: 110 S&P 500 companies (112 sampled, 2 excluded — banks
-   GICS sector representation) to avoid bias toward any one industry.
+   without standard revenue reporting), sector-stratified proportional to GICS sector representation to avoid bias toward any one industry.
-2. **Target**: SUE — surprise standardized by each company's trailing 2-year surprise volatility, computed from EDGAR XBRL data.
+2. **Target**: SUE — surprise standardized by each company's trailing 2-year surprise volatility, computed from EDGAR XBRL data (2009–2026).
+The standardization denominator is floored at its 5th percentile to prevent division-by-near-zero artifacts for companies with unusually stable surprise histories, and the result is winsorized at ±5.
-3. **Features**: revenue growth, margin trends, leverage ratios, prior surprise autocorrelation, sector indicators (sector-normalized where appropriate).
+3. **Features**: YoY/QoQ revenue growth, net margin and margin change, prior-quarter surprise (autocorrelation signal), sector-normalized z-scores for margin and growth, sector indicator.
-4. **Models**: Ridge regression baseline → LightGBM/XGBoost regressor.
-5. **Evaluation**: time-aware train/val/test split (no random shuffling —
-   split by fiscal period to avoid lookahead leakage).
-RMSE/MAE plus directional accuracy.
+4. **Models**: Ridge regression baseline → LightGBM regressor, trained with a **time-aware split** — train 2010–2019, validate 2020–2021 (includes COVID as a stress test), test 2022–2025.
+No random shuffling, to avoid lookahead leakage.
+5. **Evaluation**: RMSE, MAE, and directional accuracy (did we get beat-vs-miss right, independent of magnitude error).
 6. **Interpretability**: SHAP values — global feature importance and per-sector comparison, plus local explanations for notable predictions.